telerik/kendo-ui-core/docs-aspnet-mvc/helpers/dropdownlist/overview.md

 >
 > The DropDownList has a default event handler for the Data callback of the DataSource.
 It is used when no event handler is defined.

-The example below demonstrates the default event handler for the Data callback of the DataSource.
+The following example demonstrates the default event handler for the Data callback of the DataSource.

 ###### Example